MZO26/NoteApp/README.md

 ## Motivation

-This project was created as a personal challenge to build a functional note-taking application using only JavaScript that runs entirely in the browser.
+This project was created as a personal challenge to build a functional note-taking application using JavaScript.
 It helped me improve my JavaScript skills and practice frontend development principles.
 The application is perfect for users who want quick access to their notes / to-do's with minimal setup.

 ## Features

-- Create, edit, and delete notes / to-do's in the browser
+- Create, edit, and delete notes / to-do's
-- Responsive design for desktop and mobile use
+- Responsive design
 - Uses Bootstrap Icons for UI enhancements
-- Data saved locally in the browser (localStorage/sessionStorage)
+- Data saved locally (localStorage/sessionStorage)
 - Electron App with minimalistic user interface
-- Cross-platform support (Windows, macOs, Linux (needs to be configured))
+- Cross-platform support (Windows, macOs, Linux)

 ## Installation